AnnaSalek/My_user_manual/README.md

 # My_user_manual
-A short user manual decribing how to (relatviely easy) deal with me :)n
+A short user manual decribing how to (relatvely easy) deal with me :)